-(Please complete, sign, notarize, and return with required checks to M) Owner(s): (ARC)
+(Please complete, sign, notarize, and return with required checks to MI ARC) Owner(s):\\\\\

-Contact Person(s):
+Contact Person(s):\\\\\

-Property Address On Middle Island
+Property Address On Middle Island\\\\\

 Owner Mailing Ad ldress

-Phone
+Email Phone

 Architect:

-Phone
+Email Phone

 Builder:

-Phone
+Email Phone

 Landscape Archit ect:

 Email Phone

 Owner Construction n Deposit: \$

 Impact Fee: \$

-(\$2 per square foot of heated space) this fee may change depending on final approval of total square foot of heated space.
+(\$2 per square foot square foot of heate of heated space) this fee may change dependired space. ng on final approval of total

-OWNERS TYPICALLY RELY ON ARCHITECTS, BUILDERS AND LANDSCAPERS TO COMPLETE MANY OF THE FORMS IN THE SUBMITTAL PACKAGES, BUT OWNERS MUST BE AWARE THAT OMMISSIONS ON FORMS MAY RESULT IN DELAYS, AND THAT ULTIMATE RESPONSIBILITY FOR ANY INFRACTIONS THAT OCCUR DURING THE PROCESS RESIDE WITH THE OWNER.
+COMPLETE MAN MUST BE AWAR THAT ULTIMATE ALLY RELY ON ARCHITECTS, BUILDERS IV OF THE FORMS IN THE SUBMITTAL PA E THAT OMMISSIONS ON FORMS MAY RI E RESPONSIBILITY FOR ANY INFRACTION OCESS RESIDE WITH THE OWNER.
+ACKAGES, BUT OWNERS ESULT IN DELAYS, AND

-THE UNDERSIGNED OWNER WISHES TO COMMENCE CONSTRUCTION ON THEIR MIDDLE ISLAND PROPERTY AND ACKNOWLEDGES AND AGREES TO THE FOLLOWING:
+NED OWNER WISHES TO COMMENCE CON PROPERTY AND ACKNOWLEDGES AND

-The owner agrees to become familiar and comply with requirements set forth in the Design Guidelines at www.middleislandpoa.com
+o become familiar and comply with requiremen .middleislandpoa.com ts set forth in the Design

-Construction Deposit - Owner agrees to pay a construction deposit to be paid to Middle Island Property Owners Association for the purposes of ensuring compliance with the Covenants, Design Guidelines, Road Cut application, common areas, rights of way, fees, fines, penalties, and administrative expenses.
+± sit - Owner agrees to pay a construction deposit association for the purposes of ensuring complia 1

+Property Owners Association for the purposes of ensuring compliance with the Covenants, Design Guidelines, Road Cut application, common areas, rights of way, fees, fines, penalties, and administrative expenses.